 So here it is!

-How to Make These Crispy Chocolate Chip Cookies
+How Do You Make Crunchy Chocolate Chip Cookies From Scratch?

 I started with almond flour – almond flour to keep it vegan and gluten-free.